 How do you respond?
 And more importantly, how would your employees respond if they were asked the same question?

-Even if you only have a handful of staff in your company’s marketing team, every single person in your organisation is selling your brand.
+Even if you only have a handful of staff in your company’s marketing team, every single person in your organization is selling your brand.

-They might work in sales or on your development team, but when they’re out there in the real world, they’re representing your organisation and its position in the marketplace.
+They might work in sales or on your development team, but when they’re out there in the real world, they’re representing your organization and its position in the marketplace.

 And the hardest type of marketing to obtain is word of mouth.

 Let’s say you’ve just launched a new website for your business.
 Maybe it’s the best website in the world.
 But if nobody knows about it and how to connect with it… what’s the point?